jzhoubu/vsearch/README.md

 ir.load_index(index_file=index_file, data_file=data_file)
 ```

-After building the index, you can retrieve results for queries directly from a pre-built index.
+You can retrieve results for queries directly from a pre-built index.

 ```python
 # Search top-k results for queries